scikit-build/scikit-ci-addons/docs/addons.rst

 .. note::

-    - Packages to upload can be a list of paths or globbing patterns.
+    - Packages to upload can be a list of paths or a list of globbing patterns.

     - Option ``--display-python-wheel-platform`` is useful to easily get the name of the current platform as found in python wheel